RTEMS/rtems-docs/rsb/configuration.rst

 The next section defines the source and any patches.
 In this case there is a single source package and it can be downloaded using the HTTP protocol.
 The RSB knows this is GZip'ped tar file.
-If more than one package package is needed add them increasing the index.
+If more than one package is needed, add them increasing the index.
 The ``gcc-4.8-1.cfg`` configuration contains examples of more than one source package as well as conditionally including source packages based on the outer configuration options::